Newstead Abbey: Ownership by Lord Byron

 The young Lord Byron soon arrived at Newstead and was greatly impressed by the estate.
 The scale of the estate contributed to Byron's extravagant taste and sense of his own importance.
 However, yearly income had fallen to just £800 and many repairs were needed.
 He and his mother soon moved to the nearby town of Southwell and neither lived permanently at Newstead for any extended period.
 His view of the decayed Newstead became one of the romantic ruin, a metaphor for his family's fall:

 Thro' thy battlements, Newstead, the hollow winds whistle;

 Thou, the hall of my fathers, art gone to decay.

 The estate was leased to the 23-year-old 19th Baron Grey de Ruthyn, from January 1803.
 The lease was for £50 a year for the Abbey and Park for five years, until Byron came of age.
 Byron stayed for some time in 1803 with Lord Grey de Ruthyn, before they fell out badly.

 In 1808, Lord Grey de Ruthyn left at the end of his lease and Byron returned to live at Newstead and began extensive and expensive renovations.
 His works were mainly decorative, however, rather than structural, so that rain and damp obscured his changes within just a few years.

 Byron had a beloved Newfoundland dog named Boatswain, who died of rabies in 1808.
 Boatswain was buried at Newstead Abbey and has a monument larger than his master's.
-The inscription, from Byron's poem Epitaph to a Dog, has become one of his best-known works:
+The upper inscription, from Byron's poem Epitaph to a Dog, has become one of his best-known works, despite in actuality being written by Byron's friend, John Hobhouse: